KlfJoat/ripdvd/README.md

     If it doesn't like the default name, it will beep and ask you to enter a different one.

-*   After ripping, it will eject the disc.
+*   After backing up, it will eject the disc.

     You can immediately put in another disc and the process will start over.